 We maintain written policies and procedures governing our risk management activities.
-With respect to cash flow hedges, changes in cash flows attributable to hedged transactions are generally expected to be completely offset by changes in the fair value of hedge instruments.
+With respect to derivatives, changes in hedged items are generally expected to be completely offset by changes in the fair value of hedge instruments.
 Consequently, foreign currency exchange contracts would not subject us to material risk due to exchange rate movements, because gains and losses on these contracts offset gains and losses on the assets, liabilities or transactions being hedged.